On the Asymptotics to all Orders of the Riemann Zeta Function and of a Two-Parameter Generalization of the Riemann Zeta Function: The large asymptotics of valid to all orders

 where the error term is uniform for $\eta, \sigma$ in the above ranges and $\Phi$ and $\partial_2\Phi$ are evaluated at the point

 \begin{remark}\upshape 1.
 In the particular case of $\eta = \sqrt{2\pi t}$, equation (\ref{1.7}) agrees with the analogous formula of Siegel \cite{S1932}.

 2. Although Siegel suggested already in \cite{S1932} the possibility of deriving a formula such as (\ref{1.7}) based on the function (\ref{Phidefintro}), the authors have not been able to locate such a formula in the literature.
-In the case of $\sigma=1/2$, an alternative very interesting rigorous asymptotic representation for $\zeta(s)$ involving a sum which is smoothly rather than sharply truncated is presented in \cite{BK1992}.
+In the case of $\sigma=1/2$, an alternative asymptotic representation for $\zeta(s)$ involving a sum which is smoothly rather than sharply truncated is presented in \cite{BK1992}.
+An introduction to the Riemann-Siegel formula can be found in chapter 7 of \cite{E2001}.

 3. Equation (\ref{1.7}) is particularly useful in the case when $\eta = \sqrt{\frac{2\pi t}{b}}$ where $b> 0$ is a rational number.
 Indeed, in this case the function $\Phi$ and its derivatives evaluated at the point (\ref{Phievaluationpoint}) can be computed explicitly (see equation (\ref{Phiformula}) below).
-Therefore, in this case theorem \ref{zetath} yields an {\it explicit} asymptotic expansion of $\zeta(s)$ to all orders.
+Therefore, in this case theorem \ref{ZETATH} yields an {\it explicit} asymptotic expansion of $\zeta(s)$ to all orders.

 4. Equation (\ref{zetaformula2.1intro}) is only useful as an asymptotic formula in the case when $t/\eta \to 0$ as $t \to \infty$ (otherwise the error term is as large as the retained terms).
 Therefore the asymptotic range where $t < \eta$ and $t/\eta = O(1)$ is not covered by this equation.
 However, this asymptotic sector is covered by corollary \ref{zetacor2}. \end{remark}